isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 This is actually an example from production code.
 We can see that in our condition we have `i < strlen(s)`.
 This expression will be evaluated on every iteration of the loop, which means that `strlen` must walk through string every loop to discover its length.
-While the string contents are changing, it's assumed that `toLower` will not affect the length of the string, so it's better to cache the length outside the loop and not incur that cost each iteration.
+While the string contents are changing, it's assumed that `tolower` will not affect the length of the string, so it's better to cache the length outside the loop and not incur that cost each iteration.

 ##### Note